Last updated on August 25th, 2022

 Up to 5,000 tradespeople each year die from asbestos exposure!
-As such, if your shed does contain this, hiring a professional with experience with asbestos is the best way to ensure your and their safety.
+As such, if your shed does contain this, hiring a professional with experience in asbestos removal is the best way to ensure your and their safety.

 How much does it cost to remove an old shed?

 |Shed roof replacement - labour (per hour)||£30|

 Our costs are ballpark averages – get a local tradesperson to quote now

 The total price you can expect to pay for shed removal can be impacted by a number of factors (more on this next) so it can be difficult to give an exact figure.
 Even different companies will charge different amounts for the same job.

 On average the cost to remove an old shed will be £350.

 Summerhouses are more expensive to remove as they have foundations and tend to be larger than sheds.
 The average cost to remove a summerhouse is £1,400.

 Should I remove or repair my shed?